 New: Two offerings to help you save during winter!

-The Winter Credit Option for Rate G customers and Rate Flex G will be rolled out in winter 2019–2020.
+The Winter Credit Option for Rate G customers and Rate Flex G are being rolled out in winter 2019–2020.
 These rate offerings will enable customers to save money by reducing their electricity use when demand is the greatest.
-They will be rolled out gradually and to a limited number of customers so that we can assure optimum support.
+They are being rolled out gradually and to a limited number of customers so that we can assure optimum support.

 Rate that applies to a contract whose maximum power demand has been at least 50 kilowatts (kW) during a consumption period included in the last 12 monthly periods.

 Rate that applies to an annual contract whose contract power is 5,000 kilowatts (kW) or more and which is principally related to an industrial activity.